 Reserve Tours in Advance

-Bruce Peninsula Boat Tours must be reserved in advance.
-They can be booked online or by calling 519-372-6309.
+Bruce Peninsula Boat Tours can be booked online or by calling 519-372-6309.

-We provide guided passenger boat tours aboard comfortable pontoon boats in sheltered waters of Lake Huron.
-The area we navigate is an archipelago of 70+ islands known locally as “The Fishing Islands”.
+Bruce Peninsula Boat Tours provides guided passenger boat tours aboard comfortable pontoon boats in two locations.
+We tour in sheltered waters of Lake Huron, departing from Oliphant, ON, through a series of 70+ islands known locally as “The Fishing Islands”.
+We also tour in the Sauble River, in Sauble Beach, ON.
 Learn about the history, geography and incredibly beautiful natural environment in this part of South Bruce Peninsula.

-There are 2000 shipwrecks in the Great Lakes, and 69 of them area around The Bruce Peninsula.
+There are 6000 shipwrecks in the Great Lakes, and 69 of them area around The Bruce Peninsula.
 20 of these ships found their watery grave in rocky shoals and bays of The Fishing Islands.
-We visit two of these wrecks on our passenger tours.
+Bruce Peninsula Boat Tours visits two of these wrecks on our tours that depart from Oliphant.
 These ships carried lumber, barrels of fish and supplies.